Courses

 With that, we’ve reached the end of our Cryptomator vs Boxcryptor comparison.
 Given the nature of each piece of software, it’s a somewhat unfair battle, seeing as Cryptomator is a free, open-source application with a limited focus, whereas Boxcryptor is a commercial product packed with features but also has a good free plan.

 Regardless, we’ve got to pick a winner, and for most people, Boxcryptor is easily the better product.
-Although Cryptomator is a solid option if you want to encrypt locally stored files, Boxcryptor’s cloud storage integration and additional features make it a much more powerful piece of software than its competitor.
+Although Cryptomator is a solid alternative if you want to encrypt locally stored files, Boxcryptor’s cloud storage integration and additional features make it a much more powerful piece of software than its competitor.

 Overall Winner: Boxcryptor